Can I Still Sue After I’ve Accepted a Car Accident Settlement?

 What is the Difference Between a Verdict and a Settlement in a Car Accident Claim?

 Have you been injured in a car accident?
 You may be wondering, “What is the difference between a verdict and a settlement in a car accident claim?”
 In a personal injury case, the difference between a verdict and a settlement lies in who decides the outcome of the case.
-A verdict is a judgement or […]
+A verdict is a judgment or […]

 Read More